Tipalti

 Having a dedicated person on staff to walk new vendors and suppliers through your onboarding process is certainly one solution, but in today’s fast-paced business climate, do you have the time or the resources to allocate to this task?

 When onboarding a new supplier, the flurry of emails and the ensuing questions are something that many companies see as an unavoidable cost of doing business.
-In an enterprise scenario, delays such as these can end up costing thousands of dollars.
-Small businesses stand to lose as well, as the cash flow they depend on can be stuck in limbo while systems are put into place, and the inevitable kinks get worked out.
+In an enterprise scenario, delays such as these can cost thousands of dollars.
+Small businesses also stand to lose, as the cash flow they depend on can be stuck in limbo while systems are put into place and the inevitable kinks get worked out.

 How do businesses automate supplier onboarding?